-Signing up for and getting free samples by mail is definitely not a new phenomenon.
+Signing up for and getting free samples in the mail is definitely not a new phenomenon.
 In fact, this has been around for over 100 years.
 You could sign up to get free catalogs for far away shops and often these would come with little packets of “trial size” items.
 Long ago this might have been something as simple as a specific grind of pepper or flavor of extract.

 Fast forward fifty years and this evolved into people, usually housewives, signing up for free samples at local businesses or through newspaper and magazine ads.
 Much of this has remained unchanged but one major thing has created a portal to this free sample network.
 The Internet.
 Finding companies offering free samples even 20 years ago basically consisted of knowing people, scouring magazines and newspapers or keeping a pen handy for radio and TV advertisements.
 Today if you want a free sample of basically anything, you can just visit a website and sign up.